brisa-build/brisa/docs/03-components-details/02-web-components.md

 }
 ```

-> [!IMPORTANT]
+> [!CAUTION]
 >
 > Avoid having all hooks (server and client) in the same file.
-There are no "use client", "use server" directives here, so it is important to check with the type-safe whether it is WebContext or RequestContext that the custom hook expects.
+There are no `"use client"`, `"use server"` directives here, so it is important to check with the type-safe whether it is WebContext or RequestContext that the custom hook expects.

 ## Portals (`createPortal`)